NBISweden/workshop-reproducible-research/docs/snakemake.md

 * If several jobs are run in parallel there is a risk that they write to `tempfile` at the same time.
 This can lead to very scary results.
 * Sometimes we don't know the names of all the files that a program can generate.
 It is, for example, not unusual that programs leave some kind of error log behind if something goes wrong.

 All of these issues can be dealt with by using the `shadow` option for a rule.
-The shadow option results in that each execution of the rule is run in an isolated temporary directory (located in `.snakemake/shadow/`).
+The shadow option results in that each execution of the rule is run in an isolated temporary directory (located in `.snakemake/shadow/` by default).
 There are a few options for `shadow`.
 The most simple is `shadow: "minimal"`, which means that the rule is executed in an empty directory that the input files to the rule have been symlinked into.
 For the rule below, that means that the only file available would be `input.txt`.
 The shell commands would generate the files `some_other_junk_file` and `output.txt`.
 Lastly, Snakemake will move the output file (`output.txt`) to its "real" location and remove the whole shadow directory.
 We therefore never have to think about manually removing `some_other_junk_file`.

 ```python
 rule some_rule: